Brokerage APIs

 Setup & Usage

-Before TDA will enable your data, you need to fund your account.
+Before Schwab will enable your data, you need to fund your account.
 If the account has less than $500 in it, you will only have access to delayed data.
-The account log-in with Ameritrade has to be for a single account and it is through a web based popup window that appears during Option Stalker Pro sign in.
+The account log-in with Schwab has to be for a single account and it is through a web based popup window that appears during Option Stalker Pro sign in.
 This API requires no further configuration.
 If more than one account is associated with the same log in, you have to ask them to separate the account logins.
-TD Ameritrade only allows two concurrent connections.
+Charles Schwab only allows two concurrent connections.
 If you have TOS running and Option Stalker Pro (OSP), that is fine.
 However, if you forget to close the mobile app or a web connection elsewhere, the API will not work.
 Unfortunately, there is no error message from TDA asking if you want to close one of the other connections.
 While they do offer paper trading accounts, they do not offer an API connection to it.

 Overall, this API works well, and while we have had issues with the TDA in the past, we have been able to resolve them all.
 The greater concern is that the API team did not respond to multiple help requests over a period of months regarding these issues.
 Also, TOS is a “heavy” application from a processing standpoint and that could slow your computer down.
 Their commissions are a bit on the high side, but when you consider the advantages of using TOS, they can be justified.
 TDA is also licensed in many countries and they offer futures trading.